10 Best Shock Lift Supports

 Buying Guide

-Gas struts are defined by extended length and force rating, usually expressed in pounds or Newtons.
-Measure the extended length from the center of one mounting ball to the center of the other when the lid is fully open.
-For force, estimate the lid’s weight and hinge geometry.
-A lid that feels heavy or is mounted with an offset hinge will need more force than its raw weight suggests.
-Most manufacturers provide a recommended weight range rather than a single number, so choose a set that brackets your calculation.
-If you are between sizes, slightly higher force is usually safer than too little, though excessive pressure can warp lightweight panels or make closing difficult.
+Gas struts are defined by extended length and a force rating expressed in pounds or Newtons.
+Measure the extended length from the center of one mounting ball to the center of the other when the lid is fully open, then compare that number to the strut’s published spec.
+For force, estimate the lid’s weight and account for hinge geometry, because a lid that is heavy or mounted with an offset hinge needs more force than its raw weight suggests.
+Most manufacturers list a recommended weight range rather than a single number, so choose a set that brackets your calculation.
+If you land between two ratings, slightly higher force is usually safer than too little, though excessive pressure can warp lightweight panels or make closing difficult.

 Feature Tradeoffs

 Universal gas struts offer flexibility for RV beds, tool boxes, and custom hatches, but they require you to confirm mounting hardware separately.
 Many kits now include L-type or flat brackets, which saves time if your project lacks existing ball studs.
 Vehicle-specific shock lift supports, on the other hand, are built to OEM dimensions and often clip directly into factory mounts.
 They remove guesswork for hoods and liftgates but are limited to the listed make and model.
-If you need supports for a camper shell or aftermarket tonneau cover, universal struts with included hardware are usually the more practical route.
+For a camper shell or aftermarket tonneau cover, universal struts with included hardware are usually the more practical route.

 Installation and Setup Considerations